Timtobomotayo/ActiveDirectory-Lab/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
 In this home lab we're going to walk through how to create an Active Directory home lab Environment using Oracle Virtual Box.
-Configuring and running this lab will definitely help develop your understanding of how active directory and windows networking works, so I’d highly recommend running through it a couple times, ask questions where stuff is unclear and eventually try to build it on your own without watching.
-Please let me know if you have any questions!
+Configuring and running this lab will definitely help show how active directory and windows networking works.
 <br />